Device Management

 Voice Control

-Allows configuring and enabling voice commands on compatible devices.
+This window allows configuring and enabling voice commands on compatible devices.
 To use this functionality, it is important to ensure that:

 - The device must be compatible with voice control.